Dr. Kelly Denton-Borhaug

 - Read the TomDispatch piece by Kelly Denton-Borhaug, "Moral Injury and the Forever Wars: What Americans Don't Want to Hear."

 - Dr. Denton-Borhaug developed the course, "Moral Injury: A Public Health Crisis" with VA chaplain Chris Antal for the first time in fall 2021.
-In 2022, the course was taught again, along with a "Clergy Training" for religious leaders about supporting veterans in congregations.
+In 2022, the course was taught again, along with a "Clergy Training" for religious leaders about supporting veterans in congregations, and including the participation of veterans from the Moral Injury Leadership Group at the Philadelphia Michael J. Crescenz VA Medical Center.

 - Beginning spring, 2017, Dr. Denton-Borhaug was appointed as the Executive Director of InFocus Centers of Investigation at Moravian University.